CurtisNewbie/kube-notes/README.md

 # empty-mind   ClusterIP   10.100.154.189   <none>        8081/TCP   3d21h
 ```

 The Virtual IP assigned to `empty-mind` is `10.100.154.189`.
-It's not publicly accessible, since it's a virtual IP within the Cluster, it's not a real IP address assigned physically.
-We cannot connect to the `Node` from any machine that is itself not a `Node` using that VIP, since we don't have the `routes` configured and the virtual network connected (by CNI).
+It's not publicly accessible, since it's a virtual IP for the Cluster, it's not a real IP address assigned physically.
+We cannot connect to the `Node` from any machine that is itself not a `Node` using that VIP, since we don't have the routes and rules configured and the virtual network connected (by CNI, e.g., VXLAN).
 Traffic to this VIP address is managed and routed by the `kube-proxy` deployed on each `Node`.

 Always remember that `kube-proxy` is a `Node` thing, not a `Pod` thing.
 So, from the `Pod`'s perspective, no NAT device is involved.
 The host somehow can route traffic to where it should go.
-If the traffic destination is a `Service`, the DNS configuration translates the domain name to a virtual IP address, the traffic is then redirected to the `Pod` address (still a virtual IP address), which is then handled by the CNI plugin (the implementation of the network).
-If the traffic destination is another container within the Pod, the traffic is routed to the `Container` using `Loopback` interface.
+If the traffic destination is a `Service`, the DNS configuration translates the domain name to a virtual IP address, the traffic is then filtered, NATed and routed to one of the `Pod`'s address for that `Service` (still a virtual IP address), which is then handled by the CNI plugin (the implementation of the network).
+If the traffic is between two containers within the same Pod, the traffic is routed to the `Container` using `Loopback` interface.

 **To describe what the CNI does:**

-Each Node is deployed and configured a Virtual Network Interface.
-This interface encapsulates the virtual network implementation, the virtual network can be something like a Overlay network, VLan or somthing else, that somehow connects the group of Nodes available.
-Each `Node` knows where other `Node`s are located via communication with the `Control Plane`.
+Each Node is deployed and configured one or more Virtual Network Interface.
+This interface encapsulates the virtual network implementation, the virtual network can be something like a Overlay network, VLan, VXLAN or somthing else, that somehow connects the group of Nodes available.
+Each `Node` knows where other `Node`s are located via communication with the `Control Plane` (e.g., their Node IP and MAC address).

 I.e., the CNI maintains a table of `Node`s, it knows how to route the traffic between the `Node`s, and how the traffic is actually transferred deesn't really matter (e.g., through some sort of UDP and packet modification, or even SSH tunneling; Flannel configures a layer 3 IPv4 overlay network; Calico configures a BGP to route packets; Weave configures a Mesh Overlay Network).

 CNI installed a virtual network interface on the Kernel, and `kube-proxy` maintains the set of rules used to route the traffic to that virtual network interface.
 Within the cluster, every Nodes manages a subnet for the Pods running on it.
 The overall model is clean and well encapsulated.

+---

 ***Kindnet is a very simple implementation of CNI (https://www.tkng.io/cni/kindnet/).
 This implementation only contains 6 .go files! (https://github.com/aojea/kindnet#kindnet-components)***

----

 #### Kindnet

 It basically does three things:

 1. Configure itself by reading the ENV variables available in Cluster (the CNI itself is also deployed on each Node, cos it's a container thing :D) or from configMap or from kubeadm; it basically includes determining the subnets, mtu or other configuration that it will be using.
-2. Periodically configure and refresh the IP Masquerading rules by modifying IP Table Masquerading Rules.
+2. Periodically configure and refresh the IP Masquerading rules by modifying IP Table Masquerading Rules (a kind of SNAT).
 3. Uses the Kubernetes API to periodically fetch addresses accessible to the list of Nodes (from Control Plane), and creates links to these Nodes by configuring Linux Netlink (available commands are: `route -n`, `netstat -rn` and `ip route`).

 ```sh